leanneh11/leanneh11.github.io/README.md

 # leanneh11.github.io

+Name:
+MIT xPro Course

+Description:
 This project contains my library of JavaScript code for a course I'm taking at MIT xPro called Web Development with JavaScript.

+Installation:
+No installation is required.
+You can download the repository and drag the index.html file onto your browser.

+Support:
+You can reach me @leannehardesty on Twitter or LinkedIn.

+License information:
+The project is released under the MIT license.
+The original project is part of an assignment for the MIT xPRO Web Development with JavaScript course.

 Here are some early assignments from the course:

 ------------------------------------------------
+Name: The name of the project.
+This name should be a descriptive, specific name for your project and what it does.
+Description: A description of the project to let people know what the project is for.
+A list of features could also be added here as a sub-section.
+Installation: If needed, you could include steps to help people get started with your project.
+Usage: You can include examples of how to use your project in this section and highlight the expected outcomes.
+Support: You can tell people where to go for help regarding your project (example: email, Twitter, etc.).
+Roadmap: This section could include any future fixes or improvements you might be planning for your project.
+License information: For open source projects, you can describe how they’re licensed.
 ball_2_OneDimensionalAnimation

 I defined the ball in the div at the top